hortense667/nativemap/users_guide.md

 3. Multiple selection possible (AND condition)

 **Genre Types**
+1. Genres can be defined for each timeline.
+2. Examples of genres (in the case of pop culture):
-- ANI: Animation
+- ANI: Anime
 - MAN: Manga
-- GAM: Game
+- GAM: Games
 - MUS: Music
-- MOV: Movie
+- MOV: Movies
 - TV: Television
 - HAR: Hardware
 - SOFT: Software
-- And many others
+- Many others
+3. Genres with AND condition
+You can define genres that function as an AND condition when filtering by genre.
+In the load data, it is defined as "genre;CODE;LABEL;label_en;conjunction", and in the remote DB's JSON, it is defined as "\"conjunction\": true".

 #### 5. Importance Filter